Biarity/Sieve/README.md

 * You can have spaces anywhere except *within* `{Name}` or `{Operator}` fields

 ### Creating your own DSL
 You can replace this DSL with your own (eg. use JSON instead) by implementing an [ISieveModel](https://github.com/Biarity/Sieve/blob/master/Sieve/Models/ISieveModel.cs).
-You can use the default [SieveModel](https://github.com/Biarity/Sieve/blob/master/Sieve/Models/SieveModel.cs) for refrence.
+You can use the default [SieveModel](https://github.com/Biarity/Sieve/blob/master/Sieve/Models/SieveModel.cs) for reference.

 ### Operators
 | Operator   | Meaning                  |